borentaylor05/tagible/README.md

 # Description
 A jQuery plugin that highlights and attaches a tooltip to each word matching an array of keywords returned from the Alchemy API.
-You call the function on an DOM element to have it analyze the contents of that element against Alchemy results.
+Call the function on an DOM element to have it analyze the contents of that element against Alchemy results.

 # Usage
 ```